fahmiduldul/portfolio/README.md

 # Fahmi Portofolio

-1. Data Science Trends.ipynb file describe what stacks or tech currently in trends to help future data scientist decide what to learn (if error happen when opening the file, please refresh it).
+Hi, Welcome to my digital portofolio, here I share my public work.
+Hope you like it and i'm open to feedback via my email or dm :)

+### Data Science Trends
+In this project I tried to describe what data science stack currently in trend.
+This would help me and others to decide what new stack to learn.